 The trend with the move toward mobile access with iPads and other tablets has matured with the introduction of Microsoft’s Surface lineup and also the iPad Pro series.

 In the meantime, here is my list of the best of the best iPad apps for trial lawyers

-TrialPad currently $129.99.
+TrialPad is currently $99.99.
 TrialPad is without a doubt the leading iPad application for trial presentations.
-The software has received substantial updates and is better than ever and certainly in my opinion worth the price.
-We wrote an article about the older version of trial pad and you can read it here.
+The software has received substantial updates and is better than ever and certainly, in my opinion, worth the price.
+We wrote an article about the older version of Trialpad; you can read it here.

-With TrialPad you’re able to easily organize your exhibits for quick presentation in a most effective manner.
-You can zoom in or highlight documents on-the-fly, present video and even call out portions of a document for your jury.
-The app is very effective in calling attention to portions of exhibits that you feel are important for your jury to understand.
+With TrialPad, you can easily organize your exhibits for a quick presentation.
+You can zoom in or highlight documents on the fly, present videos, and even call out portions of a document for your jury.
+The app effectively calls attention to portions of exhibits that you feel are important for your jury to understand.